 With the A7's slinky sheetmetal as a starting point, the S7 adds a deeper front bumper, a more menacing grille, and a rear diffuser that houses a quartet of purposeful-looking exhaust pipes.
 Sporty 19-inch aluminum wheels and aluminum side mirror covers complete the treatment.

 There's more substantial upgrades to be found in the engine bay, where The A7's supercharged six is replaced by a potent twin-turbocharged 4.0-liter V8.
-It produces 420 horsepower and 406 lb-ft of torque, enough to propel the S7 from zero-to-60 mph in the low four-second range.
+It produces 450 horsepower and 406 lb-ft of torque, enough to propel the S7 from zero-to-60 mph in 4.5 seconds.

 The V8's partner in speed is a seven-speed dual-clutch automatic that serves up smooth but rapid shifts and can be controlled manually through steering wheel-mounted paddle shifters.
 Audi's quattro all-wheel-drive system helps the S7 conquer inclement weather and also improves handling by sending torque to the outside rear wheel to cut down on understeer in turns.